alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 Scheme is a a garbage collected language; lots of little items get created all the time; and they are automatically deleted when no longer needed.
 Chez Scheme has the interesting and famous big bag of pages garbage collector.

-When using the App; the Apps threads are always active; but the scheme engine; is probably doing nothing a lot of the time; it is not running all the time in an idle loop; as it does when it runs in a terminal.
+When using the App; the Apps threads are always active while the scheme engine is probably doing nothing a lot of the time; it is not running all the time in an idle loop; as it does when it runs in a terminal.

 Periodically the App asks scheme (when it is idle) to wake up and do some garbage collection; this call actually triggers the heuristics in the Scheme engine; that triggers collection after N function calls.